Welcome to Carpenter Headquarters!

 Carpentry Vocational School vs. Community College

-Both vocational school and community college or university have carpentry programs that cater for beginners and aspiring carpenters like you.
+Both vocational schools and community colleges or universities have carpentry programs that cater to beginners and aspiring carpenters like you.
 If you are choosing between a vocational school or a community college, here are how they differ:

 Vocational school